Fantastic Fall Fishing Continues • Blackfish-Blues-Bass And Beyond •Blackened Blackfish Recipes

 A couple of Tackle Tips when blackfishing...Always bring extra rigs, jigs and sinkers.
 Losing them is inevitable.
 They will either get caught in the rocks or a larger fish can break you off when they run for the rocks.
 Also you want to use a rod that is fairly heavy so that you can yank the fish out of the rocks.
 Try using a reel with a higher gear ratio.
 This would help you gain leverage on the fish.
 Use at least 40 to 50 pound braid on that reel.
 Bring along at least 2-4 dozen crabs if you plan on fishing for a bit.
 If the bite is hot you will be going through bait quickly.

-Stripers and Blue are starting to show at all the inlets and those using clam or drifting live bait are having great success.
+Stripers and Blue are starting to show at all the inlets and those using clam or drifting live eels are having great success.
 Any of the bridges will also hold fish in the evening through out the night and early morning.

 Weakfish are not out of the question this time of year as well, they can be caught with squid strips, clam and artificial’s such as bass assassins and gulp baits.
 If you want to venture out in the ocean then bass and blues can be found along the beaches, trolling is a great way of locating fish.